How to Explain Unemployment on a CV: 8 Practical Tips

 For more tips, refer to how to structure a cover letter.

-5. Emphasise transferable skills
+5. Showcase transferable skills

-6. Highlight volunteer work or freelancing
+6. Highlight freelancer and volunteer work

 Pro Tip